kk-Syuer/UAV_UGV_monitoring/README.md

 ---

-### 2. Routing Model (No Global Knowledge)

-Routing is **purely distributed** and **state‑light**, built around local neighbor state and a small CH backbone table (no global topology knowledge).
-Each UAV performs:

-* **Neighbor discovery via status beacons** – routing decisions use the most recent `/fanet/status` table and drop stale neighbors after a timeout.
-* **Greedy geographic forwarding (first choice)** – the actual selector used before any fallbacks is `selectGreedyNextHop(...)`.
-It chooses among current neighbors that make positive progress toward the destination and are within comms range, then scores them by forward progress plus a link‑expiration heuristic derived from relative motion, with penalties for charging or leaving‑soon neighbors.
-* **Charging‑aware penalties** – neighbors that are charging or about to leave are penalized in the greedy score to avoid routing through unstable relays.
-* **Backbone/table fallback** – if greedy selection fails, CHs use `next_hop_to_sink` and optional
-  per‑destination rules (routing table) computed by the coverage planner.
-Members always forward to their CH first.
-* **LADTR fallback** – only after the greedy selector fails, the router optionally tries a Location‑Aided DTN “progress neighbor” heuristic to pick a next hop toward the destination.
-  If no next hop is found, messages can be buffered for store–carry–forward retries with TTL.
-* **Safety guards** – loop detection via recent‑hop history, hop‑count increments, and TTL expiry prevent routing storms and infinite circulation.
-NOT routed through FANET (direct ROS topics)

 Some important signals bypass the overlay:
 UAV status publication (e.g., UavStatus) is on a direct ROS topic and consumed directly by UGV / monitor / viz.